aharper2568/Travel-Journal-App/README.md

-# Memories & Miles (A Travel Journal Application)
+# Miles & Memories (A Travel Journal Application)

 ## Intro

-Memories and Miles is an online travel journal that users can sign up for and record places they explore.
+Miles & Memories is an online travel journal that users can sign up for and record places they explore.
 It is meant as a record of timestamps that can be shared with others, or to be reviewed by the user themselves.
 In spirit of that, interaction between users was kept to a minimum.

 ## Tech Used
 - Vite